PennCIS233/algorand-voting-dapp/README.md

 This handles the logic of when an account clears its participation in a smart contract.
 Just like the `close_out` sequence, ensure the user clears state of program before the end of voting period and remove their vote from the correct vote tally.

 ## Step 2 - Implement the smart contract deploy script

 In the deploy script, you will implement functions that are used to interact with the smart contract and deploy the voting contract in the `main()` function.

-Smart contracts are implemented using two programs
-- ApprovalProgram: Responsible for processing all application calls to the contract and implementing most of the logic of an application.
-Handles opting in, approving users to vote, and casting votes.
-Used to close out accounts and can control if a close out is allowed or not.
-- ClearStateProgram: uses the clear call to remove the smart contract from the balance record of user accounts.
-This method of opting out cannot be stopped by the smart contract.
--
-Smart contracts are implemented using ApplicationCall transactions.
+Smart contracts are implemented using `ApplicationCall` transactions.
 These transaction types are as follows:
-- `NoOp` - Generic application calls to execute the ApprovalProgram.
+- `NoOp` - Generic application calls to execute the `ApprovalProgram`.
 - `OptIn` - Accounts use this transaction to begin participating in a smart contract.
 Participation enables local storage usage.
 - `DeleteApplication` - Transaction to delete the application.
 - `UpdateApplication` - Transaction to update TEAL Programs for a contract.
 - `CloseOut` - Accounts use this transaction to close out their participation in the contract.
 This call can fail based on the TEAL logic, preventing the account from removing the contract from its balance record.
-- `ClearState` - Similar to CloseOut, but the transaction will always clear a contract from the account’s balance record whether the program succeeds or fails.
+- `ClearState` - Similar to `CloseOut`, but the transaction will always clear a contract from the account’s balance record whether the program succeeds or fails.

+Step 1: Implement the `create_app`, `opt_in_app`, `call_app_approve_voter`, `call_app`, `delete_app`, `close_out_app`, and `clear_app` functions using the types of transaction application calls mentioned above.

+Refer to this link for specific transaction calls for the application methods mentioned above: https://developer.algorand.org/docs/get-details/dapps/smart-contracts/frontend/apps/.

+Step 2: Implement `deploy_create_app`.
+First, compile the approval and clear state programs to TEAL assembly, then to binary.
+Create the application and the application arguments which should include a list of election parameters you defined previously as global variables: `election_end`, `num_vote_options`, `vote_options`.

+Step 3: Implement the `main()` function where you initialize the algod client and define absolute election end time fom the status of the last round.
+Deploy the application and print the global state.

 ## Step 3 - Implement the front end